ThomasBrazier/inrae-rhino-fair/README.md

 The complete workflow is divided in these directories for each step:

-*THIS PART IS COMPUTATIONNALLY INTENSIVE*
+*SOME PARTS OF THIS ANALYSIS ARE COMPUTATIONNALLY INTENSIVE*

+It is fast and possible to re-run all R scripts.
+They will regenerate input files, process temporary files and pre-process output files.
+However, to help with reproducibility, all the temporary and final output files are also saved in these directories, so you may not need to re-run all this part.

-* `AssignationThu/01_prepadata/` prepare the dataset *DO NOT RE-RUN UNLESS NECESSARY*
+* `AssignationThu/01_prepadata/` prepare the dataset
-* `AssignationThu/01_prepadata/01a_ExtractData.R` Get the data and format the dataset *DO NOT RE-RUN UNLESS NECESSARY*
+* `AssignationThu/01_prepadata/01a_ExtractData.R` Get the data and format the dataset
-* `AssignationThu/02_colony/` where to run COLONY *DO NOT RE-RUN UNLESS NECESSARY*
+* `AssignationThu/02_colony/` where to run COLONY.
+R scripts can be re-run, and COLONY can be launched with auto-generated `02_colony/inputs/qsCol` *DO NOT RE-RUN COLONY UNLESS NECESSARY*
-* `AssignationThu/02_colony/02_constructColony.R` Make the input files, config files and shell command files to launch COLONY *DO NOT RE-RUN UNLESS NECESSARY*
+* `AssignationThu/02_colony/02_constructColony.R` Make the input files, config files and shell command files to launch COLONY
-* `AssignationThu/03_simulations/` Where to run COLONY on simulations *DO NOT RE-RUN UNLESS NECESSARY*
+* `AssignationThu/03_simulations/` Where to run COLONY on simulations.
+R scripts help to produce input files and bash scripts to launch COLONY *DO NOT RE-RUN COLONY UNLESS NECESSARY*
-* `AssignationThu/03_simulations/03_simulations.R` Prepare input for COLONY simulation module *DO NOT RE-RUN UNLESS NECESSARY*
+* `AssignationThu/03_simulations/03_simulations.R` Prepare input for COLONY simulation module
 * `AssignationThu/04_data/` The final data produced